 15 and 30 hour provision available

-From September 2018, responsibility for admission to the nursery lies with Stapleford Primary School, who will admit a maximum of 12 children in the academic year.
-The school will have two intakes:
+Responsibility for admission to the nursery lies with Stapleford Primary School, who will admit a maximum of 12 children into the Nursery cohort.
+Children may join our Nursery the term after they turn three years old.